kunaldhongade/aptos-Job-ReferralPlatform/README.md

-# Micro-Insurance System - Frontend
+# JobReferralPlatform - Frontend

-This is the frontend for the **Micro-Insurance System** built on the **Aptos Blockchain**.
-The platform enables users to purchase micro-insurance policies, request claims, and receive payouts, with all actions securely managed via smart contracts.
+This is the frontend for the **JobReferralPlatform** built on the **Aptos Blockchain**.
+The platform allows employers to post job listings, users to refer candidates, and employers to confirm hires, rewarding referrers with a finder’s fee through smart contract interactions.

 ## Key Features

-- **View Available Policies**: Users can browse through a list of pre-created insurance policies available for purchase.
+- **View Available Jobs**: Users can browse job listings posted by employers.
-- **Purchase Insurance Policies**: Users can purchase micro-insurance policies directly using Aptos native token (**APT**).
-- **Claim Requests**: Users can request insurance claims after purchasing a policy.
-- **Claim Verification**: Claims are reviewed and verified by policy creators.
-- **Payouts**: Verified claims trigger payouts of the specified claimable amount directly to the user.
+- **Refer Candidates**: Users can refer candidates to posted jobs with custom messages.
+- **Confirm Hire**: Employers can confirm a hire and automatically transfer the finder’s fee to the referrer.
-- **Policy Management**: Policy creators can view and manage policies and verify customer claims.
+- **Manage Jobs**: Employers can view and manage their posted jobs and candidate referrals.
+- **Transaction Handling**: All payments and referrals are securely handled through smart contracts on the Aptos blockchain.

 ## Prerequisites